 The men strutting along Bondi Beach near Sydney, Australia, in 1961 provoked gasps.
-The typical crowd of conservative beachgoers normally showed little skin while in their bathing suits; men often draped a beach skirt over their trunks, and women were reluctant to even bare too much shoulder.
+The typical crowd of conservative beachgoers normally showed little skin while in their bathing suits; men often draped a beach skirt over their trunks, and women were reluctant to bare even too much shoulder.
 But these new sunbathers were sporting only a spare, shrink-wrapped bottom that hugged their hips instead of their waist.

 The men were wearing Speedos.
 A beach inspector called the police, and the men were promptly arrested for indecent exposure.